peitaosu/WFRR/README.md

 Current supported Hooks may be not covered all File System/Registry operations.
 You probably need to implement additional hooks to cover them.
 To know which API calls haven't be hooked, process monitor is your good friend to monitor program operations.

+## Windows 7 Support

+The pre-compiled binaries were built and tested on Windows 10.
+If you want to use this software on Windows 7, it would be better to sync code and build binaries on Windows 7 instead of using pre-compiled binaries.
+This will avoid some issues.